seshanbrothers/projects/PIX3LPLOTT3R/V3/README.md

 # PIX3L PLOTT3R V.3.0

 You are welcome to reproduce or improve upon this project for your own, non-commercial use.
 Please credit Sanjay and Arvind Seshan for the original design and code.
+You are encouraged to share your work back with Sanjay and Arvind as well.
+We would enjoy seeing all the different versions of the printer.

 # Version 3.0 Features
 1. Uses wheels to feed in paper